NoxObscuro/Interactive-Document-Tagging/README.md

 in the winter semester 2022/2023 at the University of Hamburg.
 Authors of this project are Alan Kniep, Julia Janßen, Maja Lingl, Valerie Bartel and Vanessa Maeder.

+## Outline
+1. Use case and functionality
+2. Preprocessing
+3. Backend
+4. Frontend
+4.1 Languages and Tools
+4.2 Bokeh for Visualisation
+5. Getting started

 ## Use case and functionality
 The goal of our project is to cluster large quantities of documents or articles according to their content, and to visualize these clusters to get a fast overview